DaveMorra/Sudoku-Solver-And-Generator/README.md

 ## Overview

 This project implements a Sudoku Solver and Generator in Java for standard 9×9 Sudoku boards.
-The solver reads a Sudoku puzzle from a file, validates it, and solves it using depth-first search with backtracking.
+The solver reads a Sudoku puzzle from a file, then solves it using depth-first search with backtracking.
 The generator creates a valid Sudoku board with a specified number of known cells, ensuring the puzzle has at least one valid solution.
 All boards are stored and loaded using plain .txt files.

 ## Requirements